SITE

 Sustainability, a design vocation

-The building has been awarded LEED Platinum certification for its energy efficiency and environmental sustainability features.
+The building has achieved LEED Platinum certification for its energy-efficient and environmentally sustainable features.